syncfusion-content/windowsforms-docs/WindowsForms/Office2007Form/Getting-Started.md

 ## Configure Office2007Form

-The standard form can be changed into the `Office2007Form` by following the given steps.
+`Office2007Form` is an advanced standard Form, we can configure it by following the given steps:

 **Step 1:** Add the following required assembly references to the project: